SA1250 | The Radical Book Shop of Chicago | Kevin I. Slaughter & Lillian H. Udell

 1845-1945, Bibliographic

 Mother Earth Bibliography BOOKS Michael Bakunin, God and the state (1916) (first MEPA edition; first published in the US by Benjamin R Tucker in 1883.)
 Alexander Berkman, Prison Memoirs of an Anarchist (1912) Voltairine de Cleyre, Selected Works of Voltairine de Cleyre (1914) Emma Goldman, Anarchism and Other Essays (intro.
 Hippolyte Havel, 1910.
-Second, revised edition in both cloth and paper, 1911; third revised […]
+Second, revised edition in both cloth and paper, 1911; third revised edition co-published […]

 November 15, 2022